sergeinack3/PowerEduc/mod/README.txt

 ACTIVITY MODULES
 ----------------

-These are main modules in Moodle, allowing various activities.
+These are main modules in PowerEduc, allowing various activities.

 Each of these modules contains a number of expected components: